junobuild/workshop/README.md

 After we have developed and built our application, we can launch it.

-To do this, we need the Juno CLI.
+We recommend using [GitHub Actions](https://juno.build/docs/guides/github-actions) to continuously deploy real applications, but for the sake of this workshop, we will do this manually.
+That means we need to install the Juno CLI.

 ```bash
 npm i -g @junobuild/cli